arx/ArxLibertatis/README.md

 ## Compile and install

-For Linux run
+For Linux run:

     $ mkdir build && cd build && cmake ..
     $ make

-To install the binaries system-wide, run as root
+To install the binaries system-wide, run as root:

     # make install

 Alternatively you can run the game by specfying the full path to the `arx` binary ind the `build` directory.

 The wiki has more detailed instructions on [compiling under linux](http://arx.parpg.net/Downloading_and_Compiling_under_Linux).